Operator Splitting Performance Estimation: Tight contraction factors and optimal parameter selection: Introduction

-Note that DYS contains FBS and DRS as special cases; DYS reduces to DRS when $C = 0$ , and DYS reduces to FBS when $B = 0$.
-Because of this generality, our analysis on DYS directly applies to FBS and DRS.
-Readers interested only in FBS or DRS can substitute $B = 0$ or $C = 0$ throughout the paper to obtain analyses and results for FBS or DRS.
+where $\alpha>0$ and $\theta\ne 0$.
+FBS and DRS are special cases of DYS; when $C = 0$ DYS reduces to DRS, and when $B = 0$ DYS reduces to FBS.
+Therefore, our analysis on DYS directly applies to FBS and DRS.